This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Enjoy tea at Lake Agnes Tea House

-My favorite hike that starts from Lake Louise is the Lake Agnes Tea House trail.
+My favorite hike that starts from Lake Louise has got to be the Lake Agnes Tea House trail – we did dedicate an entire blog to it after all!
 Starting from the Lake Louise lakefront, the trail has you hiking high above Lake Louise where you can peer down and see parts of the lake from above.

-Lake Agnes is a spectacular alpine lake surrounded by huge mountain peaks.
-It’s the perfect place to relax and enjoy some pretty spectacular views.
-Of course, you can also head over to Lake Agnes Tea House to enjoy tea, coffee, or a snack.
+Named after the original First Lady of Canada, Lake Agnes is a small but spectacular alpine lake that’s surrounded by huge mountain peaks.
+Of course, it’s the perfect place to relax and enjoy some pretty spectacular views, and if you’re feeling thirsty, you can also head over to Lake Agnes Tea House to enjoy tea, coffee, or a snack.

-Lake Agnes Tea House Trail is a 7.3-kilometer (4.5 miles) return track that climbs 400 meters in elevation.
-The trail is moderately difficult but not technical at all!
+The Lake Agnes Tea House Trail is a 7.3-kilometer (4.5 miles) return track that climbs 400 meters in elevation.
+While it’s not super beginner-friendly, we’d call it moderately difficult but not technical at all!

 6. Explore Johnston Canyon

-The canyon freezes in many areas in the winter, making the walk look like something out of a winter wonderland!
+On the other hand, the canyon freezes in many areas in the winter, making transforming your walk into a journey through a winter wonderland!
 Imagine icicles hanging from the cliffs and frozen waterfalls – it’s magical!

 Related Read: Johnston Canyon is one of the best stops on the drive from Calgary to Radium Hot Springs!